davidvandebunte/davidvandebunte.gitlab.io/jb/notes/define-values.md

 ### Cost

 A set of personal learning values (research interests) essentially defines the set of specific projects you would want to pursue.
-At the same time, you need to continually push yourself into new areas to achieve some transfer learning.
-You may not have the words to describe yet what you need to achieve the major life goals you are most interested in, preventing you from writing them in a list of research interests.
+But, you may not have the words to describe yet what you need to achieve the major life goals you are most interested in, preventing you from writing them in a list of research interests.
+Does it matter what words we use in the end, it it works?
+At the same time, you need to continually push yourself to understand the words of others that have proved valuable (and to communicate).

 We seem to have a natural tendency to prefer major projects to sets of abstract values; e.g. see the article [Meaning of life](https://en.wikipedia.org/wiki/Meaning_of_life).
-Since our values are essentially derived from our goals, a generally-stated goal might help us replace a more abstract system of values.
+A generally-stated goal might help us replace a more abstract system of values.
 We often find that people who disagree on the meaning of life (e.g. Christians and Atheists) nevertheless have many common values that allow them to work together in e.g. a business.
 Similarly, people with differences in life goals may still have a large set of of shared subgoals (projects).